OfficeDev/teams-toolkit/packages/sdk/README.md

 ### Credential

+Developers should choose identity type when initializing TeamsFx.
+SDK provides 2 types: User and App.
+SDK will use different credentials to represent the identity and get access token by corresponding auth flow.

 There are 3 credential classes that are used to help simplifying authentication.
 They are located under [credential](src/credential) folder.
 Credential classes implements `TokenCredential` interface that is broadly used in Azure library APIs.
 They are designed to provide access token for specific scopes.
 The credential classes represents different identity under certain scenarios.

 `TeamsUserCredential` represents Teams current user's identity.
 Using this credential will request user consent at the first time.
+It is automatically used when developer choose "User" identity in browser scenario.
 `M365TenantCredential` represents Microsoft 365 tenant identity.
 It is usually used when user is not involved like time-triggered automation job.
+It is automatically used when developer choose "App" identity in NodeJS scenario.
 `OnBehalfOfUserCredential` uses on-behalf-of flow.
 It needs an access token and you can get a new token for different scope.
 It's designed to be used in Azure Function or Bot scenarios.
+It is automatically used when developer choose "User" identity in NodeJS scenario.

 ### Bot